coderefinery/git-intro/content/archaeology.md

   $ git log --oneline | tail -n 1
   ```

-  How to navigate to the parent of a commit with hash `somehash`:
+  How to navigate to the parent of a commit with hash SOMEHASH:
   ```console
   $ git switch --create BRANCHNAME SOMEHASH~1
   ```